Actuarial-Control-Cycle-T1-2024/group-page-showcase-brightpath-consulting/README.md

-# SuperLife Insurance Incentive Program
+# BrightPath Consulting - SuperLife Health Incentive Program

+_“Our bodies are our gardens – our wills are our gardeners.” – William Shakespeare_

 <p align="center">
   <img src="Resources/logo_team.png" height="100" />